Peni Terepo: 2019

 On 11 March, Terepo was stood down by Parramatta for allegedly abusing Air New Zealand staff in an alcohol-fuelled incident on a flight from Tonga to Auckland.
 Terepo was allegedly upset that he had brought his own alcohol onto the flight but was not allowed to drink it from his coffee cup.

 Terepo was told by the flight manager to stop drinking his own alcohol on the plane but continued to do so.
 Terepo was also seen by staff acting inappropriately towards a female flight attendant.
 Once the flight arrived in Auckland, Terepo was escorted off the plane by police.

 Parramatta released a statement saying "The club has stood Peni down immediately, including this week's Round 1 game against Penrith.
 The club will now work with the relevant authorities in New Zealand, the NRL Integrity Unit and the RLPA to investigate the incident thoroughly.
 This process will then guide our next steps.
 The club will make no further comment until the investigation is completed".

 On 25 March, Terepo avoided having his contract terminated by Parramatta but was fined $25,000 in relation to his alcohol-fueled incident which happened earlier in the month.

 Terepo made a total of 16 appearances for Parramatta in the 2019 NRL season.
 Terepo played for the club's feeder side the Wentworthville Magpies in their Canterbury Cup NSW grand final defeat against Newtown at Bankwest Stadium.

 2020

 In round 2 of the 2020 NRL season, Terepo scored his first try in six years as Parramatta defeated the Gold Coast 46–6.

 Terepo played a total of six games for Parramatta in the 2020 NRL season.
 On 12 October, he was released by the club after not securing a new contract.
 He left Parramatta as one of their longest serving players in the NRL era.

+Post playing

+After his retirement from the NRL, Terepo revealed he had begun a new career as a butcher and also revealed that his decision to retire from rugby league was due to his epilepsy becoming worse.
+In January 2024, Terepo had signed to play with the Macquarie Rugby League side for the 2024 season.